-Moran says he hopes Congress asserts its authority over the next four years; continues to support filibuster rule
+Moran says he hopes Congress asserts its authority over the next four years; he continues to support filibuster rule

 photo by: Chad Lawhorn/Journal-World